JanithDilsh/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
-This repository showcases my skills, projects, and achievements as a [Your Profession/Field].
-Here's a brief overview of what you'll find:
+This repository showcases my skills, projects, and achievements as a Software Developer.
+Here's a brief overview about my portfolio:

 ## Technologies Used
 - HTML